solana-foundation/solana-improvement-documents/proposals/0057-events.md

 that the sol_log_ destination buffer is truncated on many RPCs for complex transactions with a lot of logs.
 As the setting is an operator setting some of them choose to have very large log buffers, but not every RPC operator provides this service to their customers.
-There is a further issue with RPCs and log truncation in that you also need to ensure that the RPCs feeding the bigtable historical transactions also had a large log buffer otherwise you can experience truncation fetching logs older than the RPCs local history even when you're pointed at an RPC with a large log buffer.
-Another issue is that these logs are used to also record runtime information (compute units consumed) and plaintext debug message, hence become very difficult to parse, which is why many developers avoid structured event logging via anchor and just use formatted strings.
+It's actually important to ensure that the RPCs feeding the bigtable historical transactions also had a large buffer otherwise you will experience truncation fetching logs older than the RPCs local history, even when you configured your own RPC with a large log buffer.
+Another issue is that these logs are used to also record runtime information (compute units consumed) and plaintext debug messages, hence become very difficult to parse, which is why many developers avoid structured event logging and just use formatted strings.

 A lot of developers would prefer a reliable and universally compatible solution so recently Anchor has added a new feature called cpi_events.
 This is a convention on how to call your own program via CPI and encode a binary string as instruction data.
-This can be indexed via the RPC Transaction response, as innerInstruction data is always persisted.
+It can be indexed via the RPC Transaction response, as innerInstruction data is always persisted.
 It is more reliable than sol_log_ but it effectively reduces runtime limits like maximum CPI call depth for the actual application.
 It also causeses unnecessary overhead in replay as a new execution context neeeds to be created, for something as trivial as a log message.
-There is a potential security risk in the this system in that external programs could spoof anchor events (and the program emitting them) with CPI as anchor event parsing is completely text based.
+For the average program (1-2mb) that would be around 5000-9000 CU per 1kb log message.

 In comparison to ethereum and cosmos, solana's preferred access for transaction meta-data is via address filtering, e.g. `getSignaturesForAddress` call.